 Private clouds offer limited capabilities for visibility and control.
 Therefore, you must verify how much security control you have over the cloud environment before adding it to the company’s workflow.
 Otherwise, it will affect your ability to analyze information about access patterns.

 Сloud environments have long become a target for DDoS attacks.
 If you don’t want your servers to get disrupted by hackers, a regular cloud security assessment should be mandatory.
+See how to hire a site reliability engineer.

 Employees can pose even more of a danger to cloud security than outside attackers.
 Over 68% of CTOs and CIOs consider their organizations to be much more vulnerable to insider threats than to hackers.
 Therefore, it’s crucial to assess cloud security solutions to account for insiders.